molnardan95/ds4/README.md

 ![alt text](https://github.com/molnardan95/ds4/blob/master/Charts/tf_idf_words_in_decades.png)

 Again, it seems like that we can't generalize a distinct topic for any of the decades.
-We can infere a couple of interestingthings however.
+We can infere a couple of interesting things however.
 In the 70s and 80s, mentioning peoples names were more frequent, that's why we see names like "diana", "sara", "louie" and such in these decades.
 In the later decades after 2000, more swear words are used, such as "shit" or "fuckin".
-Also, we identify some well know songs from these centuries, such as "Uptown Funk" by Bruno Mars in the 2010s, "Womanizer" by Britney Spears in the 2000s and "Macarena" in the 90s.
+Also, we identify some well known songs from these centuries, such as "Uptown Funk" by Bruno Mars in the 2010s, "Womanizer" by Britney Spears in the 2000s and "Macarena" in the 90s.

 Other than these, the tf-idf analysis seems to confirm that popular music didn't change much over time.